reinvantveer/reinvantveer.github.io/_posts/2019-07-12-elliptical_fourier_analysis.md

 layout: post
 ---

-Recently, I've become quite interested in Fourier series for the purposes of geospatial analysis.
-In particular, I've spent quite some time getting to grips with an elliptical variant of the well-known Fourier transform family, a variant of based on calculating the coefficients of ellipses.
+Recently, I've become quite interested in Fourier series for the purposes of geospatial shape analysis.
+In particular, I've spent quite some time getting to grips with an elliptical variant of the well-known Fourier transform family, a variant based on calculating the coefficients of ellipses.
+Using a predefined number of ellipses, any closed contour can be described using the parameters of these ellipses.
+Once created, the parameters can be used to reconstruct an approximation of the original shape.

-I also included a web demo to demonstrate its workings:
+I created a web demo to demonstrate its workings.
+The demo is primarily based on [leaflet](https://leafletjs.com/) for the geospatial part, and [tensorflow.js](https://www.tensorflow.org/js) for the coefficient operations.
+That these libraries exist in free, open source form is truly marvellous.
+The demo is best viewed on a desktop environment.

-<iframe src="https://spinlab.github.io/neighborhoods-autoencoder/js/dist/index.html" style="height: 600px; width: 100%"></iframe>
+<iframe src="https://spinlab.github.io/neighborhoods-autoencoder/js/dist/index.html" style="height: 700px; width: 100%"></iframe>

 # How did we get here?
 Fourier transformation is the deconstruction of a signal into its main constituent frequencies.
 Or in other words: mapping from (often) a time or space domain to a frequency domain, as in the following animation: